 One of Aesculap’s joint replacement systems is a total knee replacement system.
 The Aesculap knee replacement is a full knee replacement that, while it can come in different types, including fixed, mobile, and more, is designed to replace the entire knee and connect to both the tibia and the femur, the lower and upper leg bones, respectively.
 Aesculap recommends that anyone in need of a knee replacement speak with their surgeon in order to determine which knee replacement device is the right fit for them.

 No official cause for failure has been given, but many surgeons performing revision procedures are concerned about a lack of bonding cement in the faulty implants, which they believe is caused by the ceramic coating on the implant.

 The ceramic coating used in Aseculap knee replacement procedures is called Advanced Surface Technology.
 There is a concern that this surface does not adhere properly to bone cement, which is often used in knee replacement surgeries.
-This ultimately results in loosening of the device.
-In many such cases, revision surgery is required to replace the implant or to properly secure it using a mechanical bond (e.g, bone screws) to insure adequate fixation and stability in the knee.
+This ultimately results in the loosening of the device.
+In many such cases, revision surgery is required to replace the implant or to properly secure it using a mechanical bond (e.g., bone screws) to ensure adequate fixation and stability in the knee.

 Several different Aesculap knee replacements have been affected by de-bonding issues, including:

 - VEGA System

 - Columbus Knee System

 Like many medical devices, the Aesculap systems were approved in a short period of time based on the FDA’s 510(k) program.
 This program alleviates the need for extensive clinical trials and allows manufacturers to gain “automatic approval” for their product as long as they are able to show there is something similar already on the market.
 This program has brought many much-needed products to market quickly and conveniently, but it has also led to the approval of a substantial number of products that later proved dangerous.